Canon 750D vs Pentax KP

 - More modern: Was introduced somewhat (1 year and 11 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the 750D comes out slightly ahead of the KP (12 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the KP comes out slightly ahead of the 750D (12 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 750D and the Pentax KP place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.